-In Franklin Square, Angela Pedone said she was fortunate she went to the bank during the storm, because when she returned to her house on Washington Street, she found her next-door neighbor’s tree had fallen into her driveway.
+Angela Pedone said she was lucky that she decided to go to the bank during Tropical Storm Isaias, because when she returned to her house on Washington Street in Franklin Square on Tuesday afternoon, she saw tree limbs strewn across her driveway, with some on top of her next-door neighbor’s truck.

-“Thank God I wasn’t home,” she said, “because I have a new car, and it’s a lease.”
+“Thank God I wasn’t home,” she said, “’cause I have a new car, and it’s a lease.”

-Her neighbors removed the limbs from her driveway and cut them up into smaller chunks by the next morning, when, she said, several neighbors drove by to assess the storm’s damage.
+Her neighbors had removed the limbs from her driveway and cut them up into smaller chunks by Wednesday morning, when, she said, several neighbors drove by to assess the storm’s damage.

-“Nobody got hurt,” she told passersby, “so we’re lucky.”
+“Nobody got hurt,” she would tell the passersby, “so we’re lucky.”

-Elsewhere, streets were blocked off or partially obstructed by downed trees and limbs.
-Anyone trying to turn onto Fenworth Boulevard from Dogwood Avenue quickly realized they had to turn around because a portion of the road, near Wesley United Methodist Church, was roped off so PSEG-Long Island crews could remove a tree caught in a power line.
+As a result, several streets were blocked off, or partially obstructed, in Elmont on Wednesday, and streets in the Franklin Square and West Hempstead area remained closed, as crews worked to remove the trees and repair the power lines.
+Anyone trying to turn onto Fenworth Boulevard from Dogwood Avenue, for example, quickly realized they had to turn around because a portion of the road, near Wesley United Methodist Church, was roped off so that PSEG Long Island crews could remove a tree caught in a power line.

 Power outages were reported throughout the area, and as of 5 p.m. on Tuesday, PSEG reported that some outages “could last for an extended period” of time.